VictorAnathorn/AIMLTraining/README.md

 # Machine Learning and AI Course

-This repository contains all my work for the Machine Learning and AI course, including weekly notes, assignments, code, and project materials.
+This repository contains all my work for the Machine Learning and AI course, assignments, code, and sample data.
 I will be using macOS

 ## Installation